SAVE THE DATE: 2025 ISRCL International Conference

-The International Society for the Reform of Criminal Law is pleased to announce that planning is well underway to host the next international annual conference.
-The 2024 Conference is due to take place in Vancouver, BC from July 15 – 18, 2024.
+The International Society for the Reform of Criminal Law is pleased to announce that the ISRCL 2024 International Conference will take place in Vancouver, Canada from July 15 – 18, 2024.
+We welcome you to join us.

 COVID-19 and Criminal Justice Systems: Challenges and Legacy